 Scholarships for Students with ADHD or LD

 College acceptance letters have started to trickle in, but now how to finance university tuition?
-These scholarships, specifically awarded to students with ADHD or LD, have approaching deadlines.
+These national and state scholarships, specifically awarded to students with ADHD or LD, might be able to help.

 Several college scholarships are specifically designed to help assist students with attention deficit hyperactivity disorder (ADHD), learning disabilities (LD) and autism.
 We’ve done our best to highlight them here.
 If you know of any others, please share them in the comments.